-Limited Assurance Reasonable Assurance unde acco practitioner shall obtain an erstanding of each control identified in rdance with paragraph 107L by: (Ref: .
-A340-A342, A344-A345) unde acco practitioner shall obtain an erstanding of each control identified in ordance with paragraph 107R by: : Para.
-A340-A345) (a) (b) Evaluating whether the control is designed effectively to accomplish the control objective, or effectively designed to support the operation of other controls; and Determining whether the control (a) Evaluating whether the control is designed effectively to address the risk of material misstatement at the assertion level, or effectively designed to support the operation of other controls; and has been implemented by performing procedures in addition to inquiry of the entity's personnel. (b) Determining whether the control has been implemented by performing procedures in addition to inquiry of the entity's personnel.
+Limited Assurance Reasonable Assurance unde acco practitioner shall obtain an erstanding of each control identified in ordance with paragraph 107L by: (Ref: a.
+A340-A342, A344-A345) unde acco practitioner shall obtain an erstanding of each control identified in ordance with paragraph 107R by: Erstanding of each control identified in produce with paragraph 107R by: (a) (b) Evaluating whether the control is designed effectively to accomplish the control objective, or effectively designed to support the operation of other controls; and Determining whether the control (a) Evaluating whether the control is designed effectively to address the risk of material misstatement at the assertion level, or effectively designed to support the operation of other controls; and has been implemented by performing procedures in addition to inquiry of the entity's personnel. (b) Determining whether the control has been implemented by performing procedures in addition to inquiry of the entity's personnel.